MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-create-manage-session-pools.md

  # Deletes the dedicated session pool and releases resources
  deleteServicePool(name = "myWebService1234", version = "v1.0.0")
 ```
 This feature is still underdevelopment.
 In rare cases, the [deleteServicePool](../r-reference/mrsdeploy/deleteServicePool.md) command may fail to actually delete the pool on the computeNode.
 If you encountered this situation, issue a new [deleteServicePool](../r-reference/mrsdeploy/deleteServicePool.md) command.
-Use the [getPoolStatus](../r-reference/mrsdeploy/getPoolStatus.md) command to monitor the actually status of dedicated pools on the computeNode.
+Use the [getPoolStatus](../r-reference/mrsdeploy/getPoolStatus.md) command to monitor the \status of dedicated pools on the computeNode.

  ```R
  # Deletes the dedicated session pool and releases resources
  deleteServicePool(name = "myWebService1234", version = "v1.0.0")